Search

 Another factor that delivers a fatal blow to the KTV industry in China is the emergence of other forms of entertainment over recent years.
 The most representative examples are “Script Kill (剧本杀)” and “Quanmin Karaoke (全民k歌)”:

-Script Kill – as one of the most popular offline activities with more than 30,000 venues in China at the end of 2020, Script Kill is a live-action role-playing game that follows loose scripts of murder mysteries or other fictional settings.
+As one of the most popular offline activities with more than 30,000 venues in China, Script Kill is a live-action role-playing game that follows loose scripts of murder mysteries or other fictional settings.
 The game involves a small group of people and a pre-written script, usually about a murder case.
 Participants play their respective roles in a story and communicate with each other in the hunt for clues to solve cases.
 According to Lily Chen, an active user of Script Kill in China, karaoke occasions are highly stressful and awkward for people who cannot sing well, whereas Script Kill doesn’t require any special skills – just a quick brain and some social skills.

-Quanmin Karaoke – a leading karaoke app available on mobile devices which has attracted more than 300 million downloads and created an industry value of 7.3 billion RMB in China.
+Quanmin Karaoke is a leading karaoke app that has attracted more than 300 million downloads and created an industry value of 7.3 billion RMB in China.
 According to Cui Yihua, an active user of Quanmin Karaoke, using this app is very convenient since it is free, and versatile, and you can get a music-studio-generated voice effect for an affordable price.

 China ktc karaoke